the-blue-alliance/the-blue-alliance-ios/README.md

 Learning
 ---
 Information about the app's architecture, tooling used for this repo, and more can be found in [the Wiki](https://github.com/the-blue-alliance/the-blue-alliance-ios/wiki).
+If you're new to iOS development, please refer to Apple's documentation for reference.
+[This tutorial](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html) is a great tutorial to start with.

 Finding Tasks
 ---